 Does your mind wander?
 How far is too far?
 What do you picture when you daydream?
 Where do you go?
 How often is too often?
+When is mind wandering enabling and freeing?
 When does mental restlessness become impairment?
 What are the boundaries between order and disorder, in the psychiatric, artistic, social and metaphorical senses of the terms?
 How do the wanderings of the mind and body correlate?
 In what ways can a science-art collaborative exploration of mind wandering contribute to, challenge and extend our understanding of wellbeing?

 Come ride with us on the #MagicCarpet.
 Join us in forthcoming events.
 Come fly with us virtually, too, by sending your thoughts, comments, suggestions, images, audio-visual clips, texts and definitions to our Twitter @wesatonamat or email email@example.com.
 Let's open our minds.
 Let’s see how far we can go, together.

 Visit or Mail us: firstname.lastname@example.org

 Visit or send us: Dr Kai Syng Tan

 MRC Social, Genetic and Developmental Psychiatry Centre, PO Box 80, Institute of Psychiatry, Psychology & Neuroscience, King's College London, 16 De Crespigny Park, London SE5 8AF UK